TAYLOR RAPLEY

 Registered with the New Zealand Psychologists Board.
 Member of the New Zealand Psychological Society, American Psychological Association & Association of Contextual Behavioural Science

-Taylor is a registered psychologist based in Wānaka, working with people in person and online across mental health & performance psychology.
-Her mahi is about helping people through life’s ups and downs, or backing them as they push the boundaries of what’s possible.
+Taylor’s a registered psychologist based in Wānaka, working with people in person and online across Aotearoa.
+Her mahi sits at the intersection of mental health and performance—supporting people through life’s tough patches, or backing them as they go after big goals.

 GEORGIE CALDWELL